jeregpruebas-cpu/Programacion-Full-Stack-/pruebatext.md

-1. Primero
-2. Segundo
-3. Tercero
+1. a oiasjoiasjfosa  2. aosijfdoja  3. adaiosd